 Marine Insurance Claims

 Maritime injury lawyer James Beard has been helping clients settle maritime insurance claims for over 30 years.
 He represents maritime workers, commercial fishermen, passengers and guests who have been injured aboard vessels operating in navigable waters.
 He has successfully recovered millions of dollars in maritime insurance claims for his clients located throughout the country.
 Beard and his partners at Johnson Beard & Trueb PC are always on the side of the injury victim and never represents the insurance company.
-Beard works with maritime injury victims to get fair compensation from the responsible party and their insurance company.
+They work with maritime injury victims to get fair compensation from the responsible party and their insurance company.

 Whether you are injured on a commercial fishing vessel, tug or barge, tour boat, yacht or recreational watercraft, you deserve fair compensation for your injuries.
 When a serious injury occurs aboard any vessel, it is important to begin an early investigation of the claim, obtain statements, and preserve relevant evidence.
 While you are recovering from your injuries, the responsible party’s insurance company is working against you, gathering evidence to defend against your claim.
 Don’t trust the responsible party’s insurance company to treat you fairly.

 If you have questions about whether or not the responsible party’s insurance company is treating you fairly, contact an experienced maritime lawyer for advice.
 It is highly recommended that you never sign a release of your injury claims without first consulting with an experienced maritime injury lawyer.

 From crab boats working in the Bering Sea to jet skis on Lake Washington, Beard understands how injury accidents happen aboard boats, and he knows how those injuries could have been prevented.
 The fact is that a moment’s negligence by the operator of any vessel can lead to a death or lifelong injury for a crewman or passenger.